-We acknowledge that, because latent dynamic compliance relies on statistical GOF testing against the prescribed inductive bias, its efficacy is inherently dependent on the chosen test statistic and the available sample size.
+We acknowledge that highly erratic or flat sequences remain a challenge for our evaluated CNF + LG-LDM framework, as these sequence behaviors fundamentally complicate the underlying CNF calibration.
+In addition, because latent dynamic compliance relies on statistical GOF testing against the prescribed inductive bias, its efficacy is inherently dependent on the chosen test statistic and the available sample size.
 This dependency is particularly sensitive in high-dimensional spaces, where statistical tests frequently suffer from low power due to the curse of dimensionality~\citep{bing_high-dimensional_2025,chen_normality_2023,morningstar_density_2021}.
 Hence, our approach may require large temporal windows that can smooth over and hide isolated point anomalies.

 To mitigate this effect, we recommend scaling the MV-KS window size by the latent dimension $D$, with a recommended minimum of $\bigO{D^3}$.
-A computationally cheaper alternative is to rely on subspace GOF testing: if the imposed inductive bias allows it, \eg factorized latent Gaussianity, one may perform tests on lower-dimensional subspaces of the full latent representations.
+A computationally cheaper alternative is to rely on subspace GOF testing.
+If the imposed inductive bias allows it (\eg factorized latent Gaussianity), one may perform tests on lower-dimensional subspaces of the full latent representations.
 This reduces the sample complexity required for each test, although it relies on multiple-testing, and the limitations of compliance checking via marginal distributions.

 A final limitation worth discussing is that the proposed framework is highly sensitive to model capacity and to specific dataset behaviors.
-For the former, we recommend thorough hyper-parameter searches, see \cref{ssec:setup}, For the latter, expert knowledge is highly valuable, both for pre-processing of the input data and for definition of the inductive bias: \eg the LG-LDM is not a suitable inductive bias for all real-world datasets.
+For the former, we recommend thorough hyper-parameter searches (see \cref{ssec:setup}).
+For the latter, expert knowledge is highly valuable, both for pre-processing of the input data and for definition of the inductive bias: \eg the LG-LDM is not a suitable inductive bias for all real-world datasets.
 In any case, we suggest relying on the monitoring of the training procedure via GOF test-based inductive bias compliance as described in Section~\ref{ssec:unsupervised_AD} and showcased empirically in Figure~\ref{fig:fit_vs_nofit_4d}.